lprevedello/RSNA-Spotlight-2023/README.md

 Exit out of the "Under the hood" widget by clicking on the X sign in the upper right corner.
 Click on the option "Webcam" and change to "File" in the Preview widget.
 ![example image](./images/image6.jpg)

-Upload the cardiomegaly case and notice how the inference of the model is incorrect: "No finding" in a clear case of cardiomegaly.
+Upload the cardiomegaly case and notice how the model's inference is incorrect: "No finding" in a clear case of cardiomegaly.
 ![example image](./images/image7.jpg)

 Let's see how things change if we make the dataset balanced.